-- Take responsibility for own personal development by developing and updating knowledge and resource base. - Play an active role in supervision and appraisal with manager. - Develop competencies in decision making, IT, communication, case management, motivation, listening, delegation of team work and interpersonal skills. - Stay up to date with and work within regulations, policy, procedures and best practice in all fields relevant to work areas. - Demonstrate skills, knowledge and development by cascading relevant training internally.
+- Take responsibility for own personal development by developing and updating knowledge and resource base. - Play an active role in supervision and appraisal with manager. - Develop competencies in administration, decision making, team work, IT, communication, case support, motivation, listening, and interpersonal skills - Support and develop volunteers, this may include on the job training, mentoring and day to day monitoring of allocated tasks. - Stay up to date with and work within regulations, policy, procedures and best practice in all fields relevant to their work Encouraging Growth - We aim to be consistent and intentional in identifying and deciding on new opportunities that bring stability, offer sustainability and encourage growth.